ghanta1996/cv-tools/README.md

 ## Steps to Configure BibTeX:

-1. **Specify Your BibTeX File:** By default, the tool uses a `publications.bib` file located in the `config` directory.
-However, you can specify a different BibTeX file from any location when running the script.
-2. **Add BibTeX Entries:** Ensure your BibTeX file contains the entries for your publications.
+1. **Create a BibTeX file:** Create a `.bib` file containing entries for your publications.
 The tool will automatically format these entries and include them in your CV.
-3. **Add `publications` section:** Include the section type called `publications` inside your YAML configuration file.
+2. **Add a `publications` section:** In your YAML configuration file, add a section with the type `publications`.
+Use the `title` field to name the section as desired.
+3. **Specify the BibTeX file path:** In the `publications` section, set the `bibfile` field to the path of your BibTeX file.

 **Example BibTeX Entry:**